 It is notable that the SX60 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 60D does not offer wifi capability.
+In contrast, the 60D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 60D (unlike the SX60) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 60D and the SX60 have been discontinued, but can regularly be found used on eBay.
 The 60D was replaced by the Canon 70D, while the SX60 was followed by the Canon SX70.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 60D Manual (free pdf) or the online Canon SX60 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 60D or the Canon SX60 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.